The Doctrine of Eclipse holds that unconstitutional laws are not void but inactive, and can be revived if the constitutional conflict is resolved.

 The literal meaning of “eclipse” refers to the occurrence when one object overshadows another.
-In reference to Constitutional law, the doctrine of eclipse is known to be applied in cases in which an act or law has the tendency to violate the fundamental rights guaranteed under the Indian Constitution.
+In reference to Constitutional law, the doctrine of eclipse is known to be applied in cases in which an act or law tends to violate the fundamental rights guaranteed under the Indian Constitution.
 In that scenario, the fundamental rights will overshadow the other act or law and make it unenforceable.
-The unenforceability of the overshadowed act or law is not void ab initio...
+The unenforceability of the overshadowed act or law is not void ab initio or null meaning...

 The literal meaning of “eclipse” refers to the occurrence when one object overshadows another.
-In reference to Constitutional law, the doctrine of eclipse is known to be applied in cases in which an act or law has the tendency to violate the fundamental rights guaranteed under the Indian Constitution.
+In reference to Constitutional law, the doctrine of eclipse is known to be applied in cases in which an act or law tends to violate the fundamental rights guaranteed under the Indian Constitution.

 In that scenario, the fundamental rights will overshadow the other act or law and make it unenforceable.
 The unenforceability of the overshadowed act or law is not void ab initio or null meaning they can be reinforced again if the earlier restrictions as posed by the Fundamental rights are taken away but the concept and scope of this doctrine are more than that.
 Let’s head over to the main content of this article to have a detailed discussion on the doctrine of eclipse.